bartoszlenar/Validot/.github/README.md

 Unit tests coverage hits 100% very close, it can be detaily verified on [codecov.io](https://codecov.io/gh/bartoszlenar/Validot/branch/master).

-Functional tests are in [the separate project](https://github.com/bartoszlenar/Validot/tree/master/tests/Validot.Tests.Functional), which also stands as a base of usage examples, contains all code snippets from the [documentation](#../docs/DOCUMENTATION.md) and helps with following [semver](https://semver.org/) rules.

 [Semantic versioning](https://semver.org/) is being used very strictly.
 Major version is updated only when there is a breaking change, no matter how small it might be (e.g. adding extra function to the public interface).
 On the other hand, huge pack of new features will bump the minor version only.

 Before publishing, each release is tested on the [latest versions](https://help.github.com/en/actions/reference/virtual-environments-for-github-hosted-runners#supported-runners-and-hardware-resources) of operating systems: